Your Pet, Our Passion.

 Step 2: familiarise them with the harness

 Before you brave the great outdoors, you’ll need to get them used to wearing the harness around the house.
 Pop their harness on briefly, give them a treat while it’s on, then take it off.
-Don’t worry if your cat seems to ‘freeze’ or walks oddly the first few times they wear it, a harness can be a very odd sensation for them and it takes a while for them to get used to it.
+Don’t worry if your cat seems to ‘freeze’ or walks oddly the first few times they wear it, a harness can be a very odd sensation for them and it takes a while for them to get used to it but your aim should be that they are happy with this from the start so take it slowly, use lots of treats, and start with very short periods of wearing it.

 Step 3: build up the time they wear the harness

 Repeat the above step of popping their harness on, giving them a treat and taking it off.
-Monitor their reactions during this stage and if they seem happy to wear it, leave it on for longer.
-If they seem upset, give them a treat and take it off.
+Monitor their reactions during this stage and if they seem happy to wear it, leave it on for a little longer.
+Always try to remove it before they get fed up or seem at all worried about it.
+Reward them well and if you can get them interested in a game with the harness on, even better!
 How long it takes for them to get used to the harness will vary depending on the cat – some will be more accepting, whereas others may never get used to it.
+Be prepared that your cat might just not be a ‘walking on a lead’ feline!

 Step 4: attach the lead

-Now they’ve got used to wearing their harness and are walking around comfortably, it’s time to go to the next step of cat leash training: attaching the lead.
+Now they’ve got used to wearing their harness and are walking around comfortably, it’s time to go to the next step of cat lead training: attaching the lead.
 Let them walk around your home at their own pace and investigate wherever they want to.
-You can either try holding the lead very loosely or let it drag along on the floor behind them.
-Be aware that if you let it drag it may scare some cats or they may even try to play with it, so monitor your cat to ensure they’re comfortable.
+Hold the lead very loosely with no pressure whatsoever.
+Be aware that if you let it drag it may scare some cats or they may even try to play with it.
+Monitor your cat to ensure they’re comfortable at all times.
+Once they are totally happy with this, you can let them go to the end of the lead so they can feel what that is like.
+No matter how hard your try, there will be times in the great outdoors when you will end up with a bit of pressure on the lead as so you need to know that your cat won’t panic about that.

 Step 5: take them outside

-Once they’re used to the harness and lead, it’s time to head outside.
-In the first instance the garden (if you have one) is the best choice as this is a safe area for them to get used to all the sights, sounds and smells of the great outdoors.
+Once they’re used to the harness and lead and you are confident they are happy, it’s time to head outside.
+In the first instance the garden (if you have one) is the best choice as this is a safe area for them to get used to being on a lead in a familiar place and get to see all the sights, sounds and smells of the great outdoors without venturing too far.

 Tips for walking a cat on a lead in public

-When you’ve mastered walking around the garden or your street, you may want to take them out in public to go for walks, but just remember, they’re not a dog so don’t expect them to behave like one.
-Your cat will always be the one leading the way and you’ll just be a passenger along for the ride.
-Always avoid busy roads as these can be quite scary for your feline and avoid areas that tend to be very populated with dogs as they may frighten your cat or some might even try to chase them.
+When you’ve mastered walking around the garden, you may want to take them out in public to go for walks, but just remember, they’re not a dog so don’t expect them to behave like one.
+They certainly won’t be happy walking beside you along pavements – and your cat will always be the one leading the way as you’ll just be a passenger along for the ride.
+Walk in safe open areas where your cat can have the freedom to wander around where they like and avoid roads or busy places as these can be quite scary for your feline.
+Definitely avoid areas that tend to be used by dogs (especially off lead) as they may frighten your cat and try to chase them.
+This can be a step too far for many cats – even ones who have been quite happy to walk on a lead in your garden.
+Feeling like they can’t escape, run off, hide or jump can leave them feeling very vulnerable.

 The bottom line with walking cats on leads is that some will take to it like a duck to water and love it, whereas others will never adapt to it.
-This can be especially true of older house cats that are too scared to go outside.
+This can be especially true of older house cats that are worried about going outside or felines that lack confidence or are reactive to external stimui.
 Our best advice is to take each step very slowly and just see how your cat reacts to it all.
 If they love it, great!
 If they hate it, don’t force them!

 Want more top tips on training your cat?
 Read our guide on litter training kittens and cats, next.